 - The student may take the test at an alternate time and location (empty classroom or office) identified by the faculty.
 The faculty is responsible for supervising the test in this case.

-- The student may use the disAbled Student Support Services (DSSS) testing facility under the following guidelines:
+- The student may use the Student Disability Services (SDS) testing facility under the following guidelines:

 - Test must be arranged in advance to assure that space and proctors are available.